edwardcrompton/ox_geovariation/README.md

 - Loading a javascript file that will carry out the modifications to the page specific to this type of geo variation -see below.

-The array must be structured in the following way:
+In order to make use of the existing code for altering links, the array must be structured in the following way:

 - The array must be keyed by the two letter country code in capitals.
 - Each value is a sub array keyed by the properties of the link to be rewritten, e.g: